 Let me illustrate to show you what I mean.
 Typically I am looking to get a RB in the first round (assuming I go in the top half).
-Ian and I just participated in an Expert League and drafted 5, so let's go off of that for this exercise.
-So round 1 we take a RB (in this league we took Ray Rice).
+We just participated in an Expert League and drafted 5, so let's go off of that for this exercise.
+So round 1 we take a RB (in this league we took Marshawn Lynch).

-As every pick is taken, I am carefully crossing off all of the players.
+As every pick is taken, I am carefully using our draft tracker and removing all of the players.
 This is CRITICAL, I'll touch on it in a minute.
 When it came back to round 2, all of the RBs in our top tier were gone (basically the top 10 RBs), and several of the WRs from the top tier were gone, leaving only a few.
 In the 2nd tier of RBs there were about 5 of the 7 left, and there were 2 of the QBs from the top tier left.
 Now we don't take QBs this early, so our only decision was another RB or get a WR?

 Using Tiering it made it obvious.
 There are about 8 more picks between this pick and our next pick.
 None of the guys had WRs yet as they all took RBs to start, and remember there were only a couple of WRs left in our top tier.
 There were still a bunch of RBs left in the 2nd tier though.
 So for us the decision to pass on RB was really just playing the odds.
 Odds are that a RB in top available tier left (in this case the 2nd tier) would get back to us, however if we passed on one of the top WRs left, it was unlikely he would come back, so we took the WR.